-Agreements and legal documents will often say that something has to be done by ‘close of business’.
-But, in the days of internet shopping and 24/7 supermarkets what does that actually mean?
-And will it always mean the same thing?
+Agreements and legal documents will often say that something has to be done by 'close of business'.
+But, in the days of internet shopping and 24/7 supermarkets what does this actually mean?
+Amd will it always mean the same thing?

 The Irish and English courts took very different views this year when interpreting the phrase.
 So where should you be working if you want to swap business for Guinness at 4pm rather than 7pm?

 Earlier this year, the Irish Supreme Court considered a case involving a demand letter issued to a company by Irish Bank Resolution Corporation Limited stating that, unless payment was received by ‘close of business’ on 17 February 2012, the bank would enforce its security.
 When payment was not received by 4pm on the deadline day, the bank executed a deed to appoint a receiver.
 That deed was dated 17 February 2012 at 4pm.
 The company argued that the appointment of the receiver was invalid as it had taken place before close of business and therefore before the time for payment had passed.

 But the Irish Supreme Court disagreed and held that the banking business day ends when the relevant bank ceases to do banking business with its customers.
 For the Irish Bank Resolution Corporation Limited, this was 4pm and therefore ‘close of business’ in the bank’s demand letter meant 4pm.

 A recent case in the English High Court suggests the working day may be a little longer in London.

 In this case, Lehman Brothers and Exxonmobil disagreed about when a default valuation notice had been served under a sale and repurchase agreement.
 A provision in the agreement stated that any notice which was received "after close of business on the date of receipt or on a day which is not a day on which commercial banks are open for business" would be treated as being given at the opening of business on the next working day.